GLOBAL MARKETS-Gold, oil rise as Ukraine tensions spur safety bids

 France’s CAC-40 index fell 2.7 percent, and the Italian stock market slid 3.3 percent.

-Putin will not back off but has no need to push further, suggesting markets might soon rebound, said Brad McMillan, chief investment officer at Commonwealth Financial, in Waltham, Massachusetts.

-“With the substantial downsides and costs of the West trying to reverse it, Europe will probably punt and we will revert to normal faster than anyone expects,” McMillan said.

-The declines in Europe followed overnight weakness in Asia, with MSCI’s broadest index of Asia-Pacific shares outside Japan down 0.9 percent and Japan’s Nikkei 225 skidding 1.3 percent.
+The declines followed overnight weakness in Asia, with MSCI’s broadest index of Asia-Pacific shares outside Japan down 0.9 percent and Japan’s Nikkei 225 skidding 1.3 percent.

 For U.S. investors, Russia’s intervention in Ukraine comes just as economic data has been expected to improve and provide further upside for stocks on Wall Street, noted David Joy, chief market strategist at Ameriprise Financial.

 Data released on Monday showed renewed strength in U.S. manufacturing.
-But tensions over Ukraine have changed the investment outlook at a time when valuations for U.S. equities are not cheap, Joy said.
+But tensions over Ukraine have changed the investment outlook at a time that valuations for U.S. equities are not cheap, Joy said.

 “Being expensive, it makes sense to me to take some risk off the table and wait to see how this plays out,” he said.